dbashford/mimosa-bower/README.md

 * `bowerDir.path`: string, the path to where mimosa-bower will initially install bower assets before moving the key assets into the `watch.sourceDir`
 * `bowerDir.clean`: boolean, whether or not to remove temporary bower assets after install.
 * `copy.enabled`: boolean, whether or not to copy assets out of the `bowerDir.path` and into `watch.sourceDir`
+* `copy.trackChanges`: When set to `true`, mimosa-bower will keep track of your `bower.json` and mimosa-config `bower` configuration and kick off installs if it detects changes.
+When set to `false`, bower's default checking is used.
+The Bower default checking is based on the contents of `bowerDir.path`.
+If `bowerDir.clean` is `true` and `trackChanges` is `false`, mimosa-bower will not perform installs during `watch` and `build` because installs would occur every time Mimosa starts up.
 * `copy.outRoot`: A string path to append to the `vendor` directories before copying in assets.
 All copied assets would go inside this directory.
 Example: `"bower-managed"`. `null` means no outRoot is applied. `null` is the default.
 * `copy.exclude`: An array of string paths or regexes.
 Files to exclude from copying.
 Paths should be relative to the `bowerDir.path` or absolute.